-Here are THREE BOOKS ( Vol. I, Vol. II, Vol. III ) and TWO VIDEOS designed for the learner of Greek and the professional who wishes to explore the Historical Greek Pronunciation (HGP):
+Here are THREE BOOKS ( Vol. I, Vol. II, Vol. III ) and FOUR VIDEOS designed for the learner of Greek and the professional who wishes to explore the Historical Greek Pronunciation (HGP):

-Recommended for students and professionals of Classical and/or Biblical Greek, this is a uniquely insightful Reference book with special focus on the historical evidence regarding Classical Attic sounds and the development of the Κοινή ‘Koine’ pronunciation.
-The book also explains why, despite that evidence, Erasmian, rather than the Historical Greek Pronunciation, is the pronunciation applied to Classical and ‘Koine’ Greek in most institutions of higher learning today, and highlights the effects that practice has had on Greek learning since the Renaissance.
-A bonus chapter compares and contrasts the Greek and English phonologies, while the Appendices analyze sample Attic inscriptions from the 5th and 4th century BC.
+Recommended for students and professionals, this insightful Reference book focuses on the historical evidence of Classical Attic sounds and the development of the Koine pronunciation.
+The book also explains why, despite that evidence, the pronunciation applied to Koine in most institutions of higher learning is un-Greek and highlights the effects that practice has had on Greek learning since the Renaissance.
+A bonus chapter compares and contrasts the Greek and English phonologies, while the appendices analyze the spelling and sounds of sample Attic inscriptions from the 5th and 4th centuries BC.
 VIDEO 1 is based on Vol. I.

 To order Vol. I through AMAZON click HERE